KennyVilleneuve/kennedyMemex2.0/docs/All Class Notes.md

+**HIST 1900 C**

+Monday January 9th 1:05 pm

+-   Final assessment is to replicate vannevar Busch vision forth further in 1945, Our personal memex.
+-   Will be done using the Obsidian note taking app.
+-   Rest of Notes on obsidian

 **Wednesday January 11th 1:05 pm**

--   Note taking tips,  If prof is repeating then what is going is important
+-   Note taking tips,  If prof is repeating then what is going is important ( No shit).
 -   TÉXvn= ‘craft, Art
 -   Pronto-Indo-European teas meaning to weave and to fabricate.
 -   Focus is put on the making of things,